top of page

 I teach lessons weekly during the traditional school year from late-August to early June.
 These typically last about 22-30 minutes, or half of a class period.
 It is best to take lessons consistently throughout the entire year to maintain technique and efficiency.

-Rates are based on each ISD.
+Rates are based on ISD and in-school/at-home locations.
 Here is the current rate:

 • Middle schools: $20 per 22-minute lesson